tronprotocol/tronbox/README.md

 Optionally, you can select: <br>
 --compile-all: Force compile all contracts. <br>
---network save results to a specifict hose network<br>
+--network save results to a specific host network<br>
 <br>

 ## 4. Contract Migration<br>